bcflock/bcflock/README.md

 ### Hi there 👋
 I'm Ben.
-I'm currently a third-year student studying Computer Science and Data Science at Case Western Reserve University.
+I'm currently a fourth-year student studying Computer Science and Data Science at Case Western Reserve University.
 <!--

 ### 🔭 I’m currently working on...